 Elliott Associates sues LME for $456 mln over nickel trading halt - HKEX

-HONG KONG, June 6 (Reuters) - Fund manager Elliott Associates has sued London Metal Exchange for $456 million following the suspension and cancellation of nickel trades on the platform in March, Hong Kong Exchanges and Clearing Ltd 0388.HK said on Monday.
+HONG KONG, June 6 (Reuters) - Fund manager Elliott Associates has sued London Metal Exchange (LME) for $456 million following the suspension and cancellation of nickel trades on the platform owned by Hong Kong Exchanges and Clearing Ltd 0388.HK, the Hong Kong bourse said on Monday.

-LME and LME Clear Limited have been named as defendants in a judicial review claim filed in a UK court by Elliott Associates and Elliott International in early June, the exchange said in a filing.
+LME and LME Clear Limited have been named as defendants in a judicial review claim filed in a British court by Elliott Associates and Elliott International in early June, LME's parent HKEX said in a filing.

+The hedge fund seeks to challenge LME's decision to cancel its trades in nickel contracts executed on or after 00:00 British time on March 8, the filing says.

+The LME suspended activity and cancelled nickel trades on March 8 due to volatility that saw prices double to more than $100,000 a tonne within hours.
+A spate of technical glitches after trading resumed left traders fuming.

 ((Selena.Li@thomsonreuters.com; +852 39525868;))